UCodeSusanJ/UCodeEditorProjects/README.md

 # UCodeEditorProjects
-This repository includes all sample projects I created using the UCode Editor.
+This repository includes sample projects I created using the UCode Editor.